WangYilan/Report-Automation/README.md

     End Sub

 # Fills the count of the selected ranges in the first cell that is not empty
-Use the CONTA formula
+Use the COUNTA formula

     Private Sub CommandButton1_Click()

 ' In the certained cell area
 ' When find the first cell without content